Rediscovering mono and how it really interacts with the body.

 - Celery builds hydrochloric acid

-- Vitamin C every single day; highest quality breaks apart EBV and pushes it out
+- every single day; highest quality breaks apart EBV and pushes it out

 - Cilantro removes heavy metals

-- Silver (I make a batch of silver in the comfort of my own home with a distiller and silver healer on a weekly basis.
-When I travel, I use Silver Excelsior.)
+- Silver (I make a batch of silver in the comfort of my own home with a and on a weekly basis.
+When I travel, I use

 - Lemon balm

-- Spirulina (I mix it with organic tahini and turmeric.
+- (I mix it with organic tahini and turmeric.
 YUM!)